Dana Dajani: Education and early career

 During her time in the Windy City, Dajani performed on many of Chicago's "storefront" stages and participated in festivals such as Teatro Luna's 10x10, Rhinofest, and Abbiefest XXI & XXII.
-Dajani's last main-stage performance in Chicago was in Adventure Stage Chicago's production of Sinbad: The Untold Tale, an action-packed play in which she fought using shamshir and rapier blades.
+Dajani's last main-stage performance in Chicago was in Adventure Stage Chicago's production of Sinbad: The Untold Tale, a play in which she fought using shamshir and rapier blades.

 Current career

 In 2011, Dajani moved to Dubai.
 On stage, Dajani wrote and starred in Kalubela, winner of Time Out Dubai's award for "Best Theatrical Performance of 2012".
 Her short films have been in film festivals across the Middle East, garnering awards such as "Best Actress" in Tropfest 2011 and "Best Film" at the Arab Film Studio Competition 2013.
 Later that same year, Dajani was invited to Australia to develop and perform a new work at the Sydney Opera House.
 The play, Oneness: Voice Without Form was commissioned for the 150th anniversary of the birth of Swami Vivekananda.
 Dajani played 5 roles, including that of Sister Nevedita.

-In addition to theatre and cinema, Dajani is an event MC and presenter in Dubai.
-She has participated in headlining corporate events as diverse as black-tie galas to a staff retreats.
-Clients include Coca-Cola, Bridgestone, Etisalat, Damas, Johnson & Johnson, Bayt.com, Essilor and others.

 Spoken-word poetry

-Dajani is a published author and poet and often performs her spoken-word poetry solo in a theatrical style.
-She has toured internationally to perform, including opening for Cairokee on their UK tour in 2018.

-Dajani has recorded two poetry and musical albums in 2013.
+Dajani recorded two poetry and musical albums in 2013.
 “Free Flow Live” was the first EP of her musical collaboration called Floetics.
-A freestyle riff on rhythm and rhyme, Floetics have performed at many premier music venues and festivals in Dubai such as SIKKA Art Fair, The Music Room, Jazz@Pizza Express, FORTOM- First Ladies (For The Love of Music), Dubai Yoga & Music Festival, Freshly Ground Sounds, and DIFC Art Night.

-Her second EP was in collaboration with Dubai-based analogue electronic producer, Aaron Kim aka Tacit.
-The EP, "type two error" features 4 tracks and is available on iTunes.
-The duo have performed at festivals across the UAE including Mother of the Nation, Festival@ Ideas Forum, and Sikka Art Fair.
+Her second EP was "type two error" features 4 tracks.